HGVSnomenclature/VarNomen/_bg-material/consultation/svd-wg010.md

 The proposal suggests to simplify the HGVS nomenclature recommendations for the description of two variants which are close to eachother

-*	two variants that are separated by two or fewer intervening nucleotides (that is, not including the variants themselves) should be described using a single “delins” variant
+*	two variants that are separated by two or fewer intervening nucleotides (that is, not including the variants themselves) should be described as a single “delins” variant
 	*	the recommendation applies on DNA, RNA and protein level
-	*	HGVS requires that insertion, duplication and deletion variants are "shuffled" toward the 3' terminus (nucleotide) or C terminus (amino acid).
-However, for the purposes of evaluating adjacency, the more 3' or C-terminus variant should be shifted in the opposite direction to determine the point of closest distance.
+	*	HGVS requires that insertion, duplication and deletion variants are "shuffled" toward the 3' (nucleotide) or C terminus (amino acid).
+However, for the purposes of evaluating adjacency, the 3' or C-terminus shifted variant should also be shifted in the opposite direction to determine the point of closest distance.
 Example: the variant AGCGTTTAGC to AG<font color="red">G</font>GTTT<font color="red">T</font>AGC is described as g.3\_4delinsGGT, not als g.[3C>G;7dup]
 	*	pairs of variants should be considered in order of increasing sequencing position.
 If variants A, B, and C occur in that order on a sequence, and A and B might be merged, and B and C might be merged, A, B and C should be merged and described as a single "delins" variant.
 :	_**NOTE:**_ adjacent variants in cis should be described as a single “delins” variant.
 Data providers may report adjacent variants independently and may merge nearby (non-adjacent) variants if they believe that those forms are more suitable for their data.
 The intention of HGVS recommendations is to encourage a convenient convention for the most common classes of variant comparisons while not precluding other forms when appropriate.

+**Background**

-According to the current recommendations, the description of two variants which are close to eachother depends on whether they are in a protein coding sequence or not.
+According to the current recommendations, the description of two variants which are close to each other depends on whether they are in a protein coding sequence or not.
 *	making a discrimination between variants in protein-coding and non-coding sequences **is undesired** and makes application of the recommendations unnecessarily complex.
 *	the proposal **does ensure** that tools predicting the consequences of a variant at the protein level do not make conflicting and incorrect predictions (e.g. c.235_237delinsTAT (p.Lys79Tyr) versus c.[235A>T;237G>T] (p.[Lys79*;Lys79Asn])